 Writing to a Historical Poet

-In these activities, students continue to explore the voice of poets and then write an informal letter to a poet asking about how a poem was written.
-By Madeleine Fuchs Holzer, EdD
+Students will explore the voice of poets and write an informal letter to a historical poet asking how a poem was written.

 - Unit Plan: